-The top MOSFET driver is biased from the floating bootstrap capacitor, $C{\rm B}$ , which normally recharges during each cycle through an external diode when the bottom MOSFET turns on.
-There are two considerations to keep the BOOST supply at the required bias level.
+Each top MOSFET driver is biased from the floating bootstrap capacitor, CB, which normally recharges during each cycle through an external diode when the bottom MOSFET turns on.
+There are two considerations for keeping the BOOST supply at the required bias level.
 During start-up, if the bottom MOSFET is not turned on within 100μs after UVLO goes low, the bottom MOSFET will be forced to turn on for ~400ns.
-This forced refresh generates enough BOOST-SW voltage to allow the top MOSFET to be fully enhanced instead of waiting for the initial few cycles to charge the bootstrap capacitor, CB.
+This forced refresh generates enough BOOST-SW voltage to allow the top MOSFET ready to be fully enhanced instead of waiting for the initial few cycles to charge up.
 There is also an internal charge pump that keeps the required bias on BOOST.
 The charge pump always operates in both forced continuous mode and pulse-skipping mode.
 In Burst Mode operation, the charge pump is turned off during sleep and enabled when the chip wakes up.
-The internal charge pump can normally supply a charging current of 85μA.
+The internal charge pump can normally supply a charging current of 55μA.

-The Typical Application on the first page is a basic LTC3786 application circuit.
-LTC3786 can be configured to use either inductor DCR (DC resistance) sensing or a discrete sense resistor ( $R{SENSE}$ ) for current sensing.
-The choice between the two current sensing schemes is largely a design trade-off between cost, power consumption and accuracy.
-DCR sensing is becoming popular because it does not require current sensing resistors and is more power efficient, especially in high current applications.
+The Typical Application on the first page is a basic LTC3787 application circuit.
+LTC3787 can be configured to use either inductor DCR (DC resistance) sensing or a discrete sense resistor (RSENSE) for current sensing.
+The choice between the two current sensing schemes is largely a design tradeoff between cost, power consumption and accuracy.
+DCR sensing is becoming popular because it does not require current sensing resistors and is more power-efficient, especially in high current applications.
 However, current sensing resistors provide the most accurate current limits for the controller.
-Other external component selection is driven by the load requirement, and begins with the selection of $R{SENSE}$ (if $R{SENSE}$ is used) and inductor value.
+Other external component selection is driven by the load requirement, and begins with the selection of RSENSE (if RSENSE is used) and inductor value.
 Next, the power MOSFETs are selected.
 Finally, input and output capacitors are selected.
+Note that the two controller channels of the LTC3787 should be designed with the same components.